JOHN HOARE'S FAMILY HISTORY

 Welcome to my family history homepage!

-In 2018 it has become apparent that it is very unlikely that that my dad was my biological father.
-I still connect to his family and there should be some value in the research I have engaged in, so I have decided that I will leave my pages unchanged except for the addition of a marker on pages for that side of my family.
+In 2018 it became apparent that it is very unlikely that that my dad was my biological father.
+I am still connected to his family and there should be some value in the research I have engaged in, so I have decided that I will leave my pages unchanged except for the addition of a marker on pages for that side of my family.
 There is more detail here

 Here you will find a brief summary of the lives of my ancestors, and links to expand their stories where available.

 The main names also appear in the index to the left.
 There is also a site map showing all pages , and a site search page powered by my favourite search engine - 'Duck Duck Go'.
 This site has grown over the years, and become over-complicated, so I am gradually tidying it up.
 The pages I have updated will look similar to this, so If you have any problems with an updated page please give it a second chance, then let me know the problem.